DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 * are still studying or graduated in the last 5 years, you'll need an academic reference
 * already work in a school, you'll need a reference from your headteacher

-You can give a character reference, such as a mentor or someone you know from volunteering, as a second reference.
+You can give a character reference, such as from a mentor or someone you know through volunteering, as a second reference.

 You should not ask a family member, partner or friend for a reference.